Elektriman/fractal_curves/README.md

 All such file have the exact same construction pattern and function names nomenclatures.
 I may create a code that will generate these file automatically from the bare necessities (i.e. the curve name and the function that gives the new points for a given edge)

 The `display.py` file is used only to have better display and for code clarity.

+It is possible to export each set of points, for each fractal curve and each step of the algorithm.
+It is formatted as a csv file and stored into a directory with explicit nomenclature.